dieselfox1/fincommerce/docs/extensions/core-concepts/example-header-plugin-comment.md

 ---
-post_title: Example WordPress plugin header comment for FinCommerce extensions
+post_title: Example finpress plugin header comment for FinCommerce extensions
 sidebar_label: Plugin header comments

 ---

-# Example WordPress plugin header comment for FinCommerce extensions
+# Example finpress plugin header comment for FinCommerce extensions

-This is a WordPress plugin header comment.
-It's used to provide WordPress with metadata about a plugin.
+This is a finpress plugin header comment.
+It's used to provide finpress with metadata about a plugin.

 ```php
 /**